mrzepa/meraki_config_sync/README.md

 Ensure that you strictly follow this naming and structure convention.
 This approach enables clear organization, easy maintenance, and smooth automation of site-specific configurations.

+You will need to edit each of these files with the local settings of the site.

 ## How to Use